jahswilling/Cloud-formation/cfninitcfnsignal/README.md

-# Readme for AWS CloudFormation Template
+# CloudFormation Stack

+This CloudFormation stack creates an EC2 instance and sets up an Apache web server with a custom message.

 ## Parameters
-The following parameters are defined in the CloudFormation template:

-### LatestAmiId
-This parameter defines the Amazon Machine Image (AMI) that will be used for EC2 instances.
-The default value is the latest version of the Amazon Linux AMI.

-### Message
+- `LatestAmiId`: The latest Amazon Linux AMI ID.
+The default value is `/aws/service/ami-amazon-linux-latest/amzn2-ami-hvm-x86_64-gp2`.
-This parameter sets the message that will appear on the HTML page.
-The default value is "Cats are the best".
+- `Message`: The message to be displayed on the HTML page.
+The default value is `"Cats are the best"`.

 ## Resources
-The following resources will be created as part of the CloudFormation stack:

-### InstanceSecurityGroup
-This resource creates an EC2 Security Group that allows SSH and HTTP access via port 22 (IPv4) and port 80 (IPv4), respectively.
+- `InstanceSecurityGroup`: The security group for the EC2 instance.
+This security group allows incoming traffic on port 22 (SSH) and port 80 (HTTP).

-### Bucket
-This resource creates an S3 bucket.

-### Instance
-This resource creates an EC2 instance using the specified AMI, security group, and user data.
-The user data script will update the instance, install the Apache web server, and create an HTML page with the specified message.
-The instance creation process will be signaled as complete after 15 minutes or when the user data script finishes.
+- `Bucket`: An S3 bucket that stores data.
+- `Instance`: The EC2 instance.
+The instance runs Amazon Linux and sets up an Apache web server.
+The message from the `Message` parameter is displayed on the default HTML page.